bdittmer-godaddy/if/README.md

     rule succeeds.]

 [When play begins:]
+[
+The player's forename is a text that varies.
+The player's full name is a text that varies.
 After printing the banner text:
     now the command prompt is "What is your name? > ".